Bill Adler: Song production, Museum consultancies, Film production, Podcast

+In October 2024, Adler launched a podcast entitled "The Singer & the Song."
+It was inspired by his belief that "a singer or instrumentalist performing a song is like an actor bringing a script to life or a cook working from a recipe – every interpretation is going to have its own unpredictable flavor."

 Collections

 Adler's work as a hip-hop archivist commenced during his years at Rush/Def Jam.
-The Adler Hip-Hop Archive—which includes sound recordings along with album cover art, books, films, videos, photographs, newspaper and magazine articles, publicity materials and other advertising—was acquired by Cornell University in 2013.
-In April 2017, the first batch of that archive was digitized and posted on the university's website.
+The Adler Hip-Hop Archive—which includes newspaper and magazine articles, publicity materials, press photos, advertisements, and posters—was acquired by Cornell University in 2013.

-In September 2015, the Eyejammie Photo Collection, assembled by Adler, was acquired by the Smithsonian Institution's National Museum of African-American History and Culture.
+In September 2015, the Eyejammie Hip-Hop Photo Collection, assembled by Adler, was acquired by the Smithsonian Institution's National Museum of African-American History and Culture.

 In June 2021, Adler donated his collection of Underground comix to the Rhode Island School of Design.